Col-E/Recaf/README.md

 ## Preface

-If you're just getting started with reverse-engineering in Java, read [PRIMER.md](PRIMER.md).
-Then check the documentaiton pages.
+If you're just getting started with reverse-engineering in Java, read [primer guide](PRIMER.md).
+Then check the documentation pages.

 ## Contributing

-Even if you're not a developer you can still contribute to Recaf.
-Reporting bugs and suggesting ideas is very helpful!
-Check out the [contribution guide here](CONTRIBUTING.md) for more information.
+**Are you a developer?**

+Check out the [open issues](https://github.com/Col-E/Recaf/issues), [project boards](https://github.com/Col-E/Recaf/projects), and many scattered `TODO` messages throughout the source code.
+There's plenty to do.

+**Not a developer?**

+You can help by reporting bugs, making suggestions, providing translations, and sharing this project.

+> More information can be found in the [contribution guide](CONTRIBUTING.md).

 ## Setting up the project